401 S. Powerline Rd., Deerfield Beach, FL 33442

 Each following number links to a photo of the corresponding site:#1 #2 #3 #4 #5 #6 #7 #8 #9 #10 #11 #12 #13 #14 #15 #16 #17 #18 #19 #20 #21 #22 #23 #24 #25 #26 #27

-Primitive Youth Camping: The park also provides an area set aside for youth primitive camping for nonprofit groups such as Boy and Girl Scouts.
-The area accomodates up to 75 campers.
+The park also provides an area set aside for youth primitive camping for nonprofit groups such as Boy and Girl Scouts.
+The area accommodates up to 75 campers.
 Reservations can be made by calling 954-357-5100.

-Two small (up to 36) with water.
-Six medium (up to 50) with water and electricity.
-One extra-large (up to 162) with water and electricity.
+One interpretive shelter and three small shelters (capacity up to 36) with water.
+Six medium shelters (up to 50) with water and electricity.
+One extra-large shelter (up to 162) with water and electricity.
 One corporate pavilion (400) with water, electricity, areas for horseshoes and volleyball, and restrooms.
 All available by reservation only.

-Playground: A large, covered, wheelchair-accessible playground is adjacent to shelters #8 and #9 and the basketball courts.
+A large, covered, wheelchair-accessible playground is adjacent to Dahoon Holly and Eastern Bluebird shelters and the basketball courts.

 - No pets are allowed on the nature trails.